fdabek1/irregulartimeseries/README.md

-### 04-Removal
+### 04-Remove
 These notebooks completely remove time points from the data.
+The number at the end of the title represents the percent of data that will be removed.

 ### 05-Missing